mjcc30/Jedy-StarWarsKubernetes-Workshop/workshop/level-5-sre/README.md

 - **Accessible** (Gateway)

 The Archives are safe.
 The Galaxy is at peace.

+### 📜 The Path to True Production

+However, a Jedi's training never ends.
+To run this in a real galaxy (AWS/GCP/Azure) with millions of users, you need more.
+Encryption, GitOps, Observability...

+👉 **[Read the PRODUCTION ROADMAP](PRODUCTION_ROADMAP.md)** to see what lies beyond.

 👉 *May the Force be with you, always.*